-The CFO in consultation with the municipal manager is responsible for the management of the municipality's bank accounts, but may delegate this function to the Expenditure Manager.
+12.1.
+The CFO in consultation with the municipal manager is responsible for the management of the municipality's bank accounts but may delegate this function to the Expenditure Manager.

+12.2.
 The accounting officer and CFO are authorized at all times to sign cheques and any other documentation associated with the management of such accounts.

+12.3.
 The accounting officer, in consultation with the CFO, is authorized to appoint two or more additional signatories in respect of such accounts, and to amend such appointments from time to time.

-The list of current signatories shall be reported to the Accounting officer, as the case may be, on a yearly basis, as part of the report dealing with the municipality's investments.
-In compliance with the requirements of good governance, the account for each of the following: the administration of the external finance fund and of the asset financing reserve (if these accounts are legally permissible).
-One or more separate accounts may also be maintained for the following: capital receipts in the form of grants, donations or contributions from whatever source; trust funds; and the municipality's self-insurance reserve (if legally permissible).
-In determining the number of additional accounts to be maintained, the accounting officer, in consultation with the CFO, shall have regard to the likely number of transactions affecting each of the accounts referred to..
-The accounting officer shall invite tenders for the placing of the municipality's bank accounts within nine months of the expiry of the current contract, such new banking arrangements to take effect from the first day of the ensuing financial year.
+12.4.
+The list of current signatories shall be reported to the accounting officer, as the case may be, on a yearly basis, as part of the report dealing with the municipality's investments.
+In compliance with the requirements of good governance, the accounting officer shall open a bank account for ordinary operating purposes and may further maintain a separate account for each of the following: the administration of the external finance fund and of the asset financing reserve (if these accounts are legally permissible).

+12.5.
+One or more separate accounts may also be maintained for the following: capital receipts in the form of grants, donations, or contributions from whatever source; trust funds; and the municipality's self-insurance reserve (if legally permissible).

+12.6.
+In determining the number of additional accounts to be maintained, the accounting officer, in consultation with the CFO, shall have regard to the likely number of transactions affecting each of the accounts referred to the accounting officer shall invite tenders for the placing of the municipality's bank.

+12.7.
+Accounts within nine months of the expiry of the current contract, such new banking arrangements to take effect from the first day of the ensuing financial year.
 The bank account contract period shall be for five years.

-16. SHORT-TERM BORROWINGS
+13. SHORT-TERM BORROWINGS

+13.1.
 The accounting officer is responsible for the raising of short-term loans, but may delegate this function to the CFO, who shall then manage this responsibility in consultation with the accounting officer.

-All short-term loans shall be raised In strict compliance with the requirements of the Municipal Finance Management Act 2003, and only with the approval of the council.
-Short-term loans shall be raised only when it is unavoidable to do so in terms of cash requirements, whether for the capital or operating budgets or to settle any other obligations, and provided the need for such short-term loans, both as to extent and duration, is clearly indicated in the cash flow estimates prepared by the CFO.
+of the Municipal Finance Management Act 2003, and only with the approval of the council.
+Short- term loans shall be raised only when it is unavoidable to do so in terms of cash requirements, whether for capital or operating budgets or to settle any other obligations, and provided the need for such short-term loans, both as to extent and duration, is clearly indicated in the cash flow estimates prepared by the CFO.

-17. INVESTMENTS FOR THE REDEMPTION OF LONG -TERM LIABILITIES
+14. INVESTMENTS FOR THE REDEMPTION OF LONG-TERM LIABILITIES

+14.1.
 In managing the municipality's investments, the CFO shall ensure that, whenever a long- term (non-annuity) loan is raised by the municipality, an amount is invested at least annually towards the redemption of the loan on maturity, or in guaranteed endowment policies with the intention of establishing a sinking fund to redeem the loan on maturity.
-Such investment may be made against the bank account maintained for the external finance fund, and shall be accumulated and used only for the redemption of such loan on due date.
+Such investment may be made against the bank account maintained for the external finance fund and shall be accumulated and used only for the redemption of such loan on due date.
 The council shall approve the making of such investment at the time that the loan itself is approved.

-18. INTEREST ON INVESTMENTS
+15. INTEREST ON INVESTMENTS

+15.1.
 The interest accrued on all the municipality's investments shall, in compliance with the requirements of generally recognised accounting practice, be recorded as revenue in accordance with prescribed accounting standards.

-19. FAIR VALUE ADJUSTMENT
+16. FAIR VALUE ADJUSTMENT

+16.1.
 Fair value adjustment of the investment will only be applicable, if the investment is recognised at fair value.